-This cornbread is perfect with chili, but also compliments any hearty soup or stew.
+This Vermont Maple Cornbread is perfect with spicy butternut squash soup, but also compliments any hearty chili or stew.
 The maple syrup adds richness without making it too sweet.
-Takes about an hour to prepare, serves 6-8.

 2 tsp. baking powder